saphir-travel/documentation/content/developer/howtos/website_themes/building_blocks.rst

 Options
 -------

-Options allow publishers to edit a snippet’s appearance using the Website Builder’s UI.
+Options allow publishers to edit a snippet's appearance using the Website Builder's UI.
 Using Website Builder functionalities, you can create snippet options easily and automatically add them to the UI.